-Content Requirements Regulatory Authority Must be in writing and be signed by a franchisee or its attorney.
-12 13 CCR § 583 Must set forth in clear and concise language the factual 13 CCR § 586(a)(1) contentions of the franchisee with respect to the protest.
-Must set forth the franchisee's mailing address and telephone 13 CCR § 586(a)(3) number, and the name, mailing address and telephone number of its attorney or authorized agent, if any.
+Content Requirements Regulatory Authority Must be in writing and be signed by a franchisee or its 13 CCR § 583 attorney.
+Must set forth in clear and concise language the factual 13 CCR § 586(a)(1) contentions of the franchisee with respect to the protest.
+Must set forth the franchisee's mailing address and 13 CCR § 586(a)(3) telephone number, and the name, mailing address and telephone number of its attorney or authorized agent, if any.
 All correspondence and notices to the franchisee shall thereafter be addressed to said address, if the dealer principal is presenting its own case, or to the address of the dealer's attorney or agent, if so represented.
-Shall state either that the franchisee does or does not desire to 13 CCR § 586(a)(4) appear before the Board.
-Franchisee may submit, as exhibits to the protest, photographic, 13 CCR § 586(a)(2) documentary, or similar physical evidence relevant to the matter with an appropriate description in the protest.
-Franchisee shall simultaneously deliver a \$200 filing fee in the 13 CCR § 553.40 form of a check, money order or authorize a credit card charge payable to the New Motor Vehicle Board, or a request for a fee waiver.
-Franchisee shall serve a copy of the protest on the franchisor and 13 CCR § 584 proof of service shall accompany the protest submitted to the 13 CCR § 551.24 Board.
+Shall indicate either that the franchisee does or does not 13 CCR § 586(a)(4) desire to appear before the Board.
+Franchisee may submit, as exhibits to the protest, 13 CCR § 586(a)(2) photographic, documentary, or similar physical evidence relevant to the matter with an appropriate description in the protest.
+Franchisee shall simultaneously deliver a \$200 filing fee in 13 CCR § 553.40 the form of a check, money order or authorize a credit card charge payable to the New Motor Vehicle Board, or a request for a fee waiver.
+Franchisee shall serve a copy of the protest on the franchisor 13 CCR § 584 and proof of service shall accompany the protest submitted 13 CCR § 551.24 to the Board.

-WARRANTY CLAIMS PROTESTS Motor Vehicle Dealers
+WARRANTY CLAIMS PROTESTS

+Motor Vehicle Dealers

-Vehicle Code Section Type of Protest Notice to Dealer Time to File Protest Burden of Proof if there is a Hearing 3065(a) 3065(b) Pre-Repair Reasonableness of the warranty reimbursement schedule or formula No None specified The franchisee has the burden of proof (3066(c)) 3065(a) Pre-Repair Challenge to the reduction in time and compensation (labor time guides) applicable to specific parts or labor operations Written notice of reduction provided by the franchisor to the franchisee.
+Wilder Target Desired National Desired Transfer Desired Constitution Vehicle Code Section Type of Protest Notice to Dealer Time to File Protest Burden of Proof if there is a Hearing 3065(a) Pre-Repair Challenge to the reduction in time and compensation (labor time guides) applicable to specific parts or labor operations Written notice of reduction provided by the franchisor to the franchisee.
 Within 6 months following the franchisee's receipt of the written notice of reduction Franchisor has burden to establish the reasonableness of the reduction and adequacy and fairness of the resulting compensation (3065(a)) 3065(d)(3) Post-Repair Initial disapproval of warranty claims Franchisor provides a written notice of disapproval within 30 days after the franchisor's receipt of a warranty claim submitted by a franchisee.
 Within 6 months after receipt of the written notice Franchisor has the burden (3065(d)(6)) 3065(d)(4) Post-Repair/Post- Appeal Final denial of warranty claim following franchisor's appeal process Notice of Final Denial to the franchisee.
 Within 6 months after receipt of the written notice Franchisor has the burden (3065(d)(6)) 3065(e)(3) Post-Audit Warranty claim disapproval of a previously approved claim following an audit Franchisor provides a written Notice of Disapproval within 30 days after the audit stating the specific grounds.
 Within 6 months after receipt of the written notice Franchisor has the burden (3065(e)(6)) 3065(e)(4) Post-Audit/Post- Appeal Final denial of warranty claim following an audit following franchisor's appeal process Notification of the Final Denial to the franchisee.
 Within 6 months after receipt of the written notice Franchisor has the burden (3065(e)(6))